-SUNY Institute of Technology is an Education Partner of both the Communications Managers Association (CMA) and the International Communications Association (ICA).
-Both of these prestigious organizations encourage excellence in telecommunications management; providing a forum for the evaluation of emerging technologies and their business applications; stimulating peer-to-peer relationships and the sharing of information; providing ongoing insight into regulatory and trade issues; and fostering constructive relationships between telecommunications end users and a select group of higher education institutions that offer telecommunications degree programs.
+SUNYIT is an Education Partner of both the Communications Managers Association (CMA) and the International Communications Association (ICA).
+Both of these prestigious organizations encourage excellence in telecommunications management; providing a forum for the evaluation of emerging technologies and their business applications; stimulating peerto-peer relationships and the sharing of information; providing ongoing insight into regulatory and trade issues; and fostering constructive relationships between telecommunications end users and a select group of higher education institutions that offer telecommunications degree programs.
 These organizations also sponsor seminars and workshops, conferences, trade shows and field trips.

-The Institute of Technology possesses extensive library holdings in support of the telecommunications program.
+SUNYIT possesses extensive library holdings in support of the telecommunications program.
 This includes a large number of periodicals in telecommunications subject areas.
 The M.S. in the Telecommunications program is designed to meet the needs of part- and full-time students seeking quality education and preparation for career advancement in the dynamic one trillion dollar per year global telecommunications industry.